 The course is renowned for its natural charm and strategies created by its superbly crafted greens and bunkers.

-Just after opening, Alister Mackenzie made an important visit, devising the bunkering scheme and refining a handful of holes and designing the 15th hole.
+Just after opening, Dr. Alister Mackenzie made an important visit, devising the bunkering scheme and refining a handful of holes and designing the 15th hole.

 15th hole – Par 3